SuhaasNachannagari/Full-Functioning-Marketplace-GUI/README.md

 # Project4CSGOld
-To run and Compile our project, you must run the main method of the program, which serves as the marketplace for the project.
-After the project compiles, it prompts you to input whether the user is a seller or a customer.
+To run and Compile our project, you must run both the server, and the client side of the program from any device, which serves as the marketplace for the project.
+After the project compiles, it shows a GUI that prompts the user, asking them whether they are a seller or a customer.
 The control flow for the program is shown below.
 ![image](https://github.com/SuhaasNachannagari/Project4CSGOld/assets/143854535/2f61bb32-a6c5-44c7-ad02-e91005411eac)
 After the customer/seller signs into their account they are prompted with all the different actions they can perform.

+Note: To run the program using any port other than localhost, you must change the port you are connecting the server and client to.
+On the ClientSide class, on lines 31 and 32, you have to change the port for the socket to whatever you wish.
+Note: To exit the GUI hit the cancel button or close the GUI pop up on the screen.

 Raghav - Submitted report on Brightspace
 Tri - Submitted the code on Vocareum

 Classes:
-  CustomerLogin - Login for customers:
-    Once the user says they are a customer,
-    ask them whether they have an existing account or not.
-      If: The account exists, check if the username exists and return an error if it doesn't.
-      Ask for the password and if its correct go into the rest of the code.
-      If: The account doesn't exist, ask them for a username and return an error if the username already exists.
-      Ask them for a password.

-  SellerLogin -  Login for sellers:
-      Once the user says they are a seller,
-      ask them whether they have an existing account or not.
-      If: The account exists, check if the username exists and return an error if it doesn't.
-      Ask for the password and if its correct go into the rest of the code.
-      If: The account doesn't exist, ask them for a username and return an error if the username already exists.
-      ask them for a password.
+  Logs - Allows for easy login and writing to .txt files to save the login information of users.
+The logic and methods developed in this are used in ClientSide for implementing the GUIs for logging in.

   User - This class helps implement the login features of the code by allowing easy storage of username and passwords.